inbravo/travel/september-2019/README.md

 *	Didn't stopped at Batal and rather decided to reach Manali as soon as possible
 *	There is no sign of tarmac on this route, pebbles everywhere, which wont let you go beyond second or third gear
 *	From Batal starts the famous water crossings, which are very dangerous when you alone, as there is no one if you fall
-*	At one crossing, i stuck into stones and came our after a careful utilization of physical strength along with the power of motorcycle
+*	At one crossing, my tyre stuck into pebbles but came out after a careful utilization of physical strength along with the power of motorcycle

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_135621.jpg)